DoersGuild/jQuery.print/README.md

 Currently this plugin supports the following options:

-####addGlobalStyles
+####globalStyles

  - Default: `true`
  - Acceptable-Values: Boolean
  - Function: Whether or not the styles from the parent document should be included

+####mediaPrint

+ - Default: `false`
+ - Acceptable-Values: Boolean
+ - Function: Whether or not link tags with media='print' should be included; Over-riden by the `globalStyles` option

 ####stylesheet